kinggongzilla/ai-clone-whatsapp/README.md

 pip install --extra-index-url https://download.pytorch.org/whl/test/cu118 -e .
 ```

+Note: Python 3.12.0 or higher is recommended.
+Lower versions might run into issues during finetuning.

 ## Obtaining and preprocessing your WhatsApp chats
 To prepare your WhatsApp chats for training, follow these steps:

 1. Export your WhatsApp chats as .txt files.
 This can be done directly in the WhatsApp app on your phone, for each chat individually.
 You can export just one .txt from a single chat or many .txt files from all your chats.
+Unfortunately, formatting seems to vary between regions.
+I am based on Europe, so the regex in the preprocessing.py might have to be adjusted if you are based in a different region.
 2. Copy the .txt files you exported into ```data/preprocessing/raw_chats/train```.
 If you want to have a validation set, copy the validation chats into ```data/preprocessing/raw_chats/validation```.
 3. Run ```python data/preprocessing/preprocess.py```.
 This will convert your raw chats into a format suitable for training and save CSV files to ```data/preprocessing/processed_chats```

 ## Start finetune/training
 Run ```python -m finetuning --dataset "custom_dataset" --custom_dataset.file "scripts/custom_dataset.py" --whatsapp_username "[insert whatsapp_username]"```.
 Where you replace```[insert whatsapp_username]``` with your name, as it appears in the exported .txt files from WhatsApp.
 This is necessary to assign the correct role of "assistant" and "user" for training.